Green Seed Arts

 Meet the Founder

-Green Seed Arts is held by Sage Lampros, creative director and vision steward.
+Green Seed Arts is held by Sage Lampros, founder, creative director, and systems designer.

-An artist and educator with a long-established inner compass for regenerative change, Sage brings roots woven through permaculture, expressive arts, social ecology, therapeutic horticulture, and new paradigm thought.
+An artist and educator with a long-established inner compass for regenerative change, Sage’s work draws from roots in permaculture, expressive arts, social ecology, therapeutic horticulture, and place-based learning.
+Through Green Seed, she helps shape cultural and educational infrastructure that is alive, reciprocal, and community-rooted.

-More than anything, this work is born of a deep love for the Earth and a belief that human thriving must be re-woven into the fabric of living systems.
+At the heart of her work is a deep love for the Earth– and a belief that human thriving must be re-woven into the fabric of living systems.

 You can nourish what's growing by contributing to our seed fund.
 All forms of support are welcome and deeply appreciated.